We made it! The new year has officially arrived, and with it comes so many exciting possibilities.

-This free online program spans about three months, and it entails three separate phases, each one becoming slightly more difficult to keep challenging yourself.
+This free online program (edit: it now has a subscription fee) spans about three months, and it entails three separate phases, each one becoming slightly more difficult to keep challenging yourself.
 LiveFit Trainer is based on a foundation of three components: training, nutrition, and supplementation (or as she refers to it, TNS).
 They work together in harmony to help you build muscle, lose fat, and develop good habits for life.
 You’re supposed to follow all three to reach your greatest potential with the program.

 For my LiveFit Trainer experience, I will be following all three components for the most part.
 This is what I’m planning…

 Kind of a huge note regarding the daily workouts: I’m doing it without a gym.
 The whole point of this is to lift heavy so you build muscle and lose body fat.
 But I don’t have a gym membership and want to do this as close to the plan as possible using dumbbells and other versatile equipment we have at home.
 Throughout the program, I’ll be researching exercise variations that don’t require gym equipment (but will still be working the same muscle groups).

 The purpose of the nutrition plan is to prepare you for the workouts and help you get the most out of them so you see results.
 I plan to follow the general guidelines without completely changing how I currently eat.
 Basically, I’ll be cleaning up my diet by eating little, or preferably no, junk and eating more nutritious meals based on the science of the program (like balancing a combo of protein, healthy fats, and simple/complex carbs based on each phase’s rules).